 And on the downside…well I haven’t really found one yet.
 But if I do, I’ll be sure to let you know.

 Polarr is easy to use, well organized and completely free.
-In this Polarr app tutorial I will cover my favorite Polarr features, how to edit pictures using this app and other tips to make your photos look awesome!
+In this Polarr photo editor tutorial, I will cover my favorite Polarr features, how to edit pictures using Polarr and other tips to make your photos look awesome!

 9 Tips To Edit Amazing Photos With Polarr: